-The Benchmark Server is used to load evaluation datasets.
-It is commonly employed during the data configuration stage of benchmark testing, question answering (QA), or generation tasks.
+The Benchmark Server is used to load evaluation datasets, commonly used in the data configuration phase of benchmark testing, Q&A tasks, or generation tasks.

-We strongly recommend preprocessing your dataset into the .jsonl format.
+We strongly recommend preprocessing data into .jsonl format.

 Example data: